 [Section 18 amended by No. 42 of 2004 s.
 146.]

-19. Personal injury by accident arising out of or in course of employment
+19. Personal injury by accident arising out of or in course of employment, meaning of

 (1) Without limiting the generality of section 18, a worker shall be treated as having suffered personal injury by accident arising out of or in the course of the worker’s employment if the injury occurs —